 Peru Amazon Tour Adventure

 For our Peru Amazon adventure, our family chose option #3, as it made the most sense with our travel itinerary.
 There are a number of lodges to choose from along the Madre de Dios River in the Tambopata Province, but if you are looking for a luxury Peru Amazon vacation, the Inkaterra properties are a great choice.
-In fact, both Inkaterra Peru Amazon lodges (which are only about 1/2 an hour apart by boat) are included on Condé Nast’s Top 20 South America Resorts List for 2017 (Readers’ Choice Awards).
-No other Amazon rainforest lodges (from any country bordering the river system) made this list.
+In fact, both Inkaterra Peru Amazon lodges (which are only about 1/2 an hour apart by boat) are often included on Condé Nast’s Top 20 South America Resorts List.

 Professional Disclosure: As a family travel blogger, I was offered a discounted stay with the Inkaterra lodges.
 All opinions in this post are entirely my own.
 Regardless of my working relationship with Inkaterra, from my own extensive research (researching travel is my favorite hobby), these properties would have definitely been at the top of my list as to where to stay for our family trip to Peru.

 In the following sections, I will share a little about our experience at both the Inkaterra Hacienda Concepción and the Inkaterra Reserva Amazónica.
 Typically, guests would choose to stay at one lodge or the other, not both, as there is not a huge difference between them.
 That said, most guests will in fact visit both properties during their stay, as day trip excursions and activities are run out of both.
 For example, a popular canopy walk is found at Reserva Amazónica, and guests from Inkaterra Concepción can take the short boat ride over to experience it.

 Accommodations – Inkaterra Hacienda Concepción